codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 * **First-time GitOps Runtime installation**
   If this is your first time installing a GitOps Runtime in your Codefresh account, follow these steps:

-  * [Complete pre-requisites](#preparing-for-hybrid-gitops-runtime-installation): Before starting the installation, complete pre-requisites, as described in Prepare for GitOps Runtime Installation.
+  * [Complete pre-requisites](#preparing-for-hybrid-gitops-runtime-installation): Before starting the installation, complete pre-requisites.
   * [System requirements](#minimum-system-requirements): Check the minimum system requirements to ensure smooth installation.
   * [Step-by-step installation](#install-first-gitops-runtime-in-account): Follow our step-by-step guide to install the Hybrid GitOps Runtime from the Codefresh UI.

 * **Additional GitOps Runtime installation**
   If you have already installed a GitOps Runtime in your account and want to install additional Runtimes on different clusters within the same account, you can continue with a [simplified installation](#install-additional-gitops-runtimes-in-account) from the Codefresh UI, or use [Terraform](/install-gitops-runtime-via-terraform).
-  When installing additional GitOps Runtimes, Git provider, Shared Configuration Repository, and the repository for the Helm chart, for example are not required, as they have been already set up for your account.
+  When installing additional GitOps Runtimes, Git provider, Shared Configuration Repository, and the repository for the Helm chart, for example, are not required, as they have been already set up for your account.

 >**ArgoCD password WARNING**:
-  Avoid changing the ArgoCD password using the `argocd-initial-admin-secret` via the ArgoCD UI.
+  Avoid changing the Argo CD password using the `argocd-initial-admin-secret` via the Argo CD UI.
 Doing so can cause system instability and disrupt the Codefresh platform.